-It’s important for everyone to be prepared for an emergency, but if you’re caring for someone with limited ability to see to their own needs, it’s especially important for you to have an emergency plan in place—caregivers need to think beyond grabbing a flashlight and bottles of water.
-Here are tips to give caregivers the peace of mind that being prepared can offer.
+It’s important for everyone to be prepared for an emergency.
+If you’re caring for someone with limited ability to see to their own needs, it’s especially important to have an emergency plan in place.
+Here are tips caregivers can use to prepare their plan.

 If you had just a few minutes to leave your home, would you be able to go calmly, knowing that you have the supplies that you and your loved one need?

 The supplies you need for an unexpected trip to the emergency room differ from those you need in an emergency that requires you to stay at home.
-Be prepared to either evacuate by packing an emergency travel bag or stay at home by putting together an emergency supply kit.
+Be prepared to evacuate by packing an emergency travel bag.
+You may need to stay at home, and you will need an emergency supply kit.

 The packed bag should include back-up medical supplies and cash.
 You should also have copies of insurance cards, phone numbers, and a list of prescriptions or medications.
 (Tip: Upload these to the cloud, and give copies to another person in case cell service is down and you’re not able to access them.)